 In more recent times

 King Randor is king of Eternia.
 His family has held power there for generations.
-The Royal Palace is the strongest kingdom in Eternia.
+His Royal Palace is the strongest kingdom in Eternia.
 With outposts dotting the entire globe.

 Yet, the world is still factioned.
 There are many kingdoms, tribes, and peoples.
 All separated by distance, dangerous landscapes, and beliefs.